 The winner of the First Monograph Prize will be announced at the annual conference.

-Nominations, from any member of the Economic History Society, should be sent to the administrator.
-The deadline for applications is: 30 September 2021.
-Books published by 31 December 2021 will be eligible for consideration, however, the nomination must be received by the 30 September deadline.
+Nominations, from any member of the Economic History Society, should be sent to the Administrators.
+The deadline for applications is: 30 September 2023.
+Books published by 31 December 2023 will be eligible for consideration, however, the nomination must be received by the 30 September deadline.

 Books should please be mailed to: